gstark/newrelic_gvl/README.md

+*NOTE: This gem is still in development and untested in a production environment.*

 # NewRelic GVL Stats

 Ruby 3.2.0 allows for tracking of GVL status.
 This gem utilizes that API via [gvltools](https://github.com/Shopify/gvltools) to report GVL status for Sidekiq jobs and Rack requests.